 Rush is one of a select group of 25 research institutions across the nation chosen by SFARI to assist with recruitment, a testament to Rush's strength in autism research.
-In Chicago, the SPARK effort is led by Latha Soorya, PhD, assistant professor of psychiatry and Research director at the Autism Assessment, Research, Treatment and Services (AARTS) Center, and Cesar Ochoa-Lubinoff, MD, associate professor of pediatrics and director of developmental-behavioral pediatrics.
+In Chicago, the SPARK effort is a collaborative research initiative between the Autism Assessment, Research, Treatment and Services (AARTS) Center and Rush University Children’s Hospital.
+The research is led by Latha Soorya, PhD, assistant professor of psychiatry and research director at the AARTS Center, and Cesar Ochoa-Lubinoff, MD, associate professor of pediatrics and director of developmental-behavioral pediatrics at Rush University Children's Hospital.
 Learn more about SPARK at Rush from the links below:

 - SPARK aims to speed up autism research by inviting participation from this large, diverse autism community, with the goal of including individuals with a professional diagnosis of autism of both sexes and all ages, backgrounds, races, geographic locations and socioeconomic situations.